Tokino Sora

 Tokino Sora (ときのそら) is a Japanese virtual YouTuber.
 She began her activities on 7 September 2017 as the founding member of Hololive Production.
 Because she debuted before Hololive was officially formed, she is considered a member of the "0th generation" alongside Roboco, Sakura Miko, Hoshimachi Suisei, and AZKi.
 She signed a record deal with Victor Entertainment in March 2019.

 Overview

 Tokino Sora began her affiliation with Cover Corporation before the concept of Hololive existed.
 In 2017, the concept of a virtual YouTuber was still largely untested, with the only examples of precedent being Kizuna AI who started posting pre-recorded videos in late 2016.
 Virtual live streaming had been showcased by Cover Corporation in a March 2017 tech demo, but was still under development and had not yet been implemented on a large scale.

-On 7 September 2017, Tokino Sora held her first livestream, and thus began her activities as a virtual idol.
-Her initial livestream on Niconico was alleged to have 13 viewers.
+On 7 September 2017, Tokino held her first livestream, and thus began her activities as a virtual idol.
+Her initial livestream on Niconico is often recalled as having had about 13 viewers.
+Her later livestreams moved to YouTube.
+She reached one million subscribers on YouTube in 2023.

-On October 6, 2019, Tokino Sora held her first solo live concert, 'Dream!'.
+On October 6, 2019, Tokino held her first solo live concert, 'Dream!'.
+She is part of a duo with AZKi, SorAZ, and they released the album Futurity Step on 20 December 2023, performing a live concert together at Club Citta in January 2024.

-In July 2024, Sora sang the opening theme song to the anime adaptation of My Wife Has No Emotion, titled "Okaerinasai" (おかえりなさい, Welcome Back).
+In July 2024, Tokino sang the opening theme song to the anime adaptation of My Wife Has No Emotion, titled "Okaerinasai" (おかえりなさい, Welcome Back).

+On 7 September 2026, Tokino's visual design received an update, the first part of an effort to update all Hololive members designs.